Jigme Palden Dorji: Death

 The night before the assassination Jigme had met with Mr Avtar Singh, India's representative accredited to Bhutan at the time, at Samtse and left for Phuntsholing the day after.
 While playing cards with his brother Rimpochhe, Rimpochhe's wife Savitri and some others, Jigme was shot from a window ten feet to the rear of where Jigme was sitting.

 On the capture and interrogation of the assassin, the assassin confessed that he received orders to shoot from Chabda Namgyal Bahadur – the army chief and an uncle to King Jigme.
 Chabda Namgyal was discreetly arrested at the palace quarters and was executed.
 Quartermaster General Bacchu Phugel was also arrested and placed under strict detention in relation to the assassination.
 It was purported that although Chabda Namgyal had given the orders Bacchu Phugel was actually the brains behind the assassination.
 Before any verdict was passed Bacchu Phugel was stabbed and killed in his cell during the night.

-It was also later revealed that the pistol the assassin had used was loaned to the assassin by the mistress of King Jigme Dorji – a weapon gifted to her by the King.

 The investigation into the assassination ended with the execution of Chabda Namgyal and did not unveil any motives behind the assassination.
-But, it is suspected that the assassination happened due to the rising power struggle between Chabda Namgyal, Bacchu Phugel and the mistress versus Jigme Palden Dorji.
+But, it is suspected that the assassination happened due to the rising power struggle between Chabda Namgyal, Bacchu Phugel and the concubine versus Jigme Palden Dorji.
 There was a rift between Chabda and Bacchu due to the new policies and induction of young blood into high positions by Jigme Palden Dorji.
-It was also reported that when the mistress was using government transportation, under the army for her personal use, Jigme Palden Dorji transferred the trucks under the civil administration which increased tensions between them.
+It was also reported that when the concubine was using government transportation, under the army for her personal use, Jigme Palden Dorji transferred the trucks under the civil administration which increased tensions between them.
+Following the assassination of Jigme Palden Dorji, his younger brother Lhendup Dorji assumed the office of Prime Minister.
+Indian diplomat Maharajakrishna Rasgotra later wrote that Lhendup suspected King Jigme Dorji Wangchuck of indirect involvement in his brother's death and sought to remove the Wangchuk dynasty "one way or another," hoping to secure Indian support for the effort.
+According to Rasgotra, once the King became aware of the alleged plot, Lhendup and several members of his family were exiled in 1965.
+The political tensions surrounding the affair were further underscored by an assassination attempt on the King.